Islamic design

 Tracks on the sand

 Wherever you go in the country you will find there is nowhere that vehicles have not been driven before you and, as you can see from this photograph, some areas are completely covered with the tyre tracks of recreational vehicles.
+This is not a characteristic solely of Qatar as other Gulf states have similar treatment, but Qatar is relatively small for this type of use and it is certainly over-used in places.

 Fun on the dunes

-A car stuck in the sand
+A car stuck in the sand A car being pushed off a sand dune

 Fun on the dunes Fun on the dunes

-The sand dunes are a lovely environment to travel in and it is good to have the opportunity to access them so close to the capital.
+The sand dunes are a lovely environment in which to travel and it is good to have the opportunity to access them so close to the capital.
 Their profiles change relatively rapidly with the wind making it an exciting area to drive through, requiring considerable skills that, in my experience, appear to be learned by Qataris at a very early age.
 They are, however, a victim of their own beauty.

 More fun on the dunes